Hoxni/ZombieFarmGDX/README.md

 # ZombieFarmGDX
-replace this "assets" with normal "assest" grag and drop map with right mouse button
+replace this "assets" with normal "assest" grag and drop map with left mouse button